 Programme Day 2: 19 November 2024

-For those attending the conference online, please note that not all the parallel sessions will be broadcast.
-Only those sessions labelled LIVE STREAM will be available to view online.
+Only those sessions labelled LIVE STREAM were available to view online.

 SeeTUESDAY 19 NOVEMBER 2024, DAY 2 – morning session